 The kids will enjoy the show!
 It's relatively short, gauged to their attention span.
 It's only barely based on fact, more for entertainment purposes.
 More For Kids>

 To see the accurate shoot-out description, go to the rear area of the O.K.
 Corral attraction.
-You'll see life-size figures in a fenced in area.
-Push the button near these life-size action figures.
+There are life-size figures in a fenced area.
+Push the button near these action figures.
 That's the place where the Gunfight at the O.K.
 Corral really did happen.
 Since, as you'll learn (if you didn't already know), it really didn't take place in/at the O.K.
 Corral!
 Read More>

 Hope this helps you itemize your Must See list for your Tombstone travel to town!
 We know it will probably vary, though, for individual circumstances.
-But we believe these are starter essentials.
+We believe these are starter essentials.

 We'll look to see you in town, working on your Tombstone Must See list!
 We're confident you'll enjoy your Tombstone travel experience!!